 Virtual reality applications in the context of urban planning presume the acquisition of 3D urban models.
-Photo realism can only be achieved, if the geometry of buildings is represented by a detailed and accurate CAD model and if artificial texture or real world imagery is additionally mapped to the faces and roofs of the buildings.
-In the approach presented in this paper height data provided by airborne laser scanning and existing ground plans of buildings are combined in order to enable an automatic data capture by the integration of these different types of information.
-Afterwards virtual reality city models are generated by texture processing, i.e. by mapping of terrestrial images.
+Photo realism can only be achieved, if the geometry of buildings is represented by a detailed and accurate CAD model and if additionally artificial texture or real world imagery is mapped to the faces and roofs of the buildings.
+In the approach presented in this paper, height data provided by airborne laser scanning and existing ground plans of buildings are combined in order to enable an automatic 3D data capture.
+On demand the automatic building reconstruction can additionally be visually controlled and refined by an interactive tool.
+Virtual reality city models are generated in the final step by mapping terrestrial images to the facades of the reconstructed buildings.
 Thus the rapid acquisition of 3D urban GIS is feasible.

-1 INTRODUCTION
+1 Introduction

-Airborne laser scanners allow direct measurement of the terrain surface, including objects like trees or buildings which rise from the ground.
-Three-dimensional points on the sensed surface can be determined dense and well-distributed.
-Even though for a number of applications a so-called Digital Surface Model (DSM) which represents this surface by an object independent distribution of 3D points is sufficient, further interpretation and qualification of the original height data is necessary in many cases.
+Airborne laser scanners allow for the direct measurement of the topographic surface, including objects rising from the ground like trees or buildings.
+Even though for a number of applications a so-called Digital Surface Model (DSM), which represents this surface by an object independent distribution of 3D points is sufficient, further interpretation and qualification of the original height data is necessary in many cases.
 One example is the acquisition of city models for virtual reality applications, where even small geometrical errors like the non-planar triangulation of a planar facade may easily disturb the impression of looking at a 'real' scene.
 Another example are visibility computations for mobile communications.
 In this case, a scene representation with as few as possible faces is advantageous, since this reduces the simulation complexity.
-In order to obtain a 3D urban model which is more suitable for these applications an abstraction of the surface model is required, i.e. buildings have to be separated from the terrain surface and represented by true 3D CAD models.
+In order to obtain a 3D urban model, which is more suitable for these applications an abstraction of the surface model is required; buildings have to be separated from the terrain surface and represented by true 3D CAD models.

-The automatic interpretation of DSMs is a very pretentious problem.
-Especially for urban areas, great efforts at producing DSMs with sufficient spatial resolution and quality have been made.
 Many researchers nowadays agree that as many as possible supplementary sources of information have to be used to achieve optimal interpretation results.
 Within the approach presented in this paper the 3D reconstruction of the buildings is supported by given ground plans.
-This type of information is frequently available from a 2D Geo Information System (GIS).
-By integrating the ground plans into the processing also the consistency between the already existing 2D GIS or map data and the generated 3D data can be guaranteed.
+Often, ground plans of buildings have already been acquired and are represented either in analog form by maps and plans or digitally in 2D Geo Information Systems (GIS).
+These ground plans are another very important source of information for 3D building reconstruction.
+Compared to results of automatic procedures these ground plans are very reliable since they contain aggregated information, which has been made explicit by human interpretation.
+For this reason constraints, which are derived from ground plans can considerably reduce the search space when looking for a proper reconstruction and thereby reduce costs to attain a solution.
+Additionally, by integrating the ground plans into the processing, the consistency between the already existing 2D GIS or map data and the generated 3D reconstruction can be guaranteed.